 - Other Assets.
 Chances are, your financial advisor won’t be managing all your assets.
 They should know about and factor in the assets outside their control, such as your workplace 401(k).
 This will ensure your financial plan works as a whole.

-The financial advisor you choose should take all these factors into account when choosing investments for you.
+The financial advisor you choose should take all these factors into account when recommending investments for you.
 Look for someone who understands your situation and can explain how they’d select investments to fit it.

 7. What Benchmarks Do You Use?